Deciphering Email Validation Challenges

 handle_risky_emails(test_email)

-Displaying Email Validation Results on Web Interfaces
+Email Validation Results are Shown on Web Interfaces

-Frontend Development with JavaScript and HTML
+Frontend Development Using HTML and JavaScript

 <script>